A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

 \subsection{Model and data uncertainty}

 Besides considering the data and model uncertainty separately, many frameworks attempt to jointly consider the two kinds of uncertainty for more accurate quantification.
-In this part, we will review existing that aims to quantify two types of uncertainty simultaneously.
+In this part, we will review existing frameworks that aims to quantify both types of uncertainty simultaneously.